Skip to content

 When Unito detects that a field is a lookup, it automatically surfaces the two configuration options available for mapping it.

-Map values of lookup fields via a lookup flow
+Sync values of lookup fields with a flow

 Syncs the lookup as a work item.
 This keeps the full referenced record aligned across tools.
 Use this when teams need the complete record, not just the label.